 A. Interdisciplinary Systems: Knowledge of key issues and concepts in related disciplines.
-Identify and interact with professionals in multiple disciplines.
-1. Functioning in Multidisciplinary and Interdisciplinary Contexts Cooperates with others □0 [N/O] 1 2 □3 4 2.
-Respectful and Productive Relationships with Individuals f rom Ot her Pi rofessio ns Demonstrates awareness of the benefits of forming collaborative relationships with other professionals □0 [N/O] 1 □ 2 3 4 B. Management-Administration: Manage the direct delivery of services (DDS) and/or the administration of organizations, programs, or agencies (OPA).
-1. Administration Complies with regulations □0 [N/O] 1 2 □3 □4 Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures. □0 [N/O] 1 □2 □3 4 C. Advocacy: Actions targeting the impact of social, politic change at the individual (client), institutional, and/or system c or cul ltural fa ctors to promote 1.
-Empowerment Demonstrates awareness of social, political, economic and cultural factors that impact individuals, institutions and systems, in addition to other factors that may lead them to seek intervention □0 [N/O] 1 □2 3 □ 4 2.
-Systems Change Understands the differences between individual and institutional level interventions and system's level change □0 [N/O] 1 □2 3 4 Comments About Trainee's Systems Awareness
+Identify and interact with professionals in multiple disciplines. d conc сріз п 1 ICIAIC a aiscij Jillies.
+1 dentity 1.
+Functioning in Multidisciplinary and Interdisciplinary Con texts Cooperates with others □0 [N/O] 1 2 □3 4 2.
+Respectful and Productive Relationships with Individuals f rom Ot her Pı ofessio ns Demonstrates awareness of the benefits of forming collaborative relationships with other professionals □0 [N/O] 2 □ 3 □ 4 B. Management-Administration: Manage the direct delive administration of organizations, programs, or agencies (OP) • ervice es (DD S) and/o or the 1.
+Administration Complies with regulations □0 [N/O] 2 3 □4 Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures. □0 [N/O] 1 2 3 4 C. Advocacy: Actions targeting the impact of social, politic change at the individual (client), institutional, and/or system e or cul tural fa ctors to promote 1.
+Empowerment Demonstrates awareness of social, political, economic and cultural factors that impact individuals, institutions and systems, in addition to other factors that may lead them to seek intervention □0 [N/O] 1 2 □ 3 □ 4 2.
+Systems Change Understands the differences between individual and institutional level interventions and system's level change □0 [N/O] □ 2 □ 3 □ 4 Comments About Trainee's Systems Awareness